 On Aug.
 7, USCIS determined it would stop accepting affirmative non-military deferred action requests, and such requests would only be considered by ICE when a person had gone through removal proceedings and has an order of removal.
 Those whose applications were denied due to this decision received letters indicating they had 33 days to leave the country or they might receive a Notice to Appear, beginning removal proceedings.
+2 consider cases that were already in the pipeline, a decision it has since walked back in the face of tremendous public outcry.3

 This policy shift is exceptionally cruel.
 It puts those with critical or terminal medical conditions through the stress and exhaustion of immigration court proceedings in order to have a chance at a temporary reprieve allowing them to stay in the U.S. to obtain medical care.
 Additionally, in the Aug.
-7 decision, USCIS determined it would not consider cases that were already in the pipeline, a decision it has since walked back in the face of tremendous public outcry.
+7 decision, USCIS determined it would not

-&lt;sup>1 Practice Alert: USCIS Stops Accepting and Adjudicating Deferred Action Applications for Non-Military Applicants, AILA (Sept.
+1 Practice Alert: USCIS Stops Accepting and Adjudicating Deferred Action Applications for Non-Military Applicants, AILA (Sept.
 3, 2019), www.aila.org/advo-media/aila-practice-pointers-and-alerts/practice-alert-uscis-stops-accepting.